integration code

 This post has been updated for 2016.

 It’s now been many years since my grandfather died.
 He suffered from pancreatic cancer, and it finally won.
-He had already beat colon cancer, but unfortunately this one did him in.
-That last year, I’d spend almost every night with him – talking about history, life, and business.
+He had already beaten colon cancer, but unfortunately, this one did him in.
+Last year, I spent almost every night with him – talking about history, life, and business.

-At the time I didn’t really think much about this, but later I would come to learn that there continues to be this prevailing myth that “old people don’t use the Internet.”
-Literally I heard that AGAIN at a meeting with one of the area’s largest companies just last week.
-But here, nearly a decade ago – my 78 year-old grandfather was comfortably searching and reading day and night.
-Since then the technology has definitely changed, no one knew what “Android” was, Twitter was non-existent, and Netflix had yet to destroy Blockbuster, but here he was searching the Internet.
+At the time, I didn’t really think much about this, but later I would come to learn that there continues to be this prevailing myth that “old people don’t use the Internet.”
+As a web design company and digital marketing company, we hear this objection often — especially from businesses targeting older demographics.
+But here, nearly a decade ago, my 78-year-old grandfather was comfortably searching and reading day and night.
+Since then, the technology has definitely changed.
+No one knew what “Android” was, Twitter was non-existent, and Netflix had yet to destroy Blockbuster, but here he was searching the Internet.

-But one misconception that continues – is Internet Use Among Senior.
+But one misconception that continues is Internet Use Among Seniors.
 As my good friend Robert said in a podcast just the other day.
-Why is everyone hunched over their phone in parks, at coffee shops, because it’s an amazingly useful tool.
+Why is everyone hunched over their phone in parks and coffee shops?
+It’s an amazingly useful tool.
 Humans have been inventing and using useful tools.
-To think it’s usefulness ends at a certain age is downright disrespectful.
+To think its usefulness ends at a certain age is downright disrespectful.

 Seniors Are Online – And They’re Very Active

-And based on our own small samples for clients – we see this.
-I can think of 3 clients right now, whose audience is primarily those ages 50+ .
-These same clients who receive millions of dollars in leads and sales from their website’s every year will assert that “no, our audience still isn’t online.”
+And based on our own small samples for clients, we see this.
+I can think of 3 clients right now, whose audience is primarily those aged 50+.
+These same clients who receive millions of dollars in leads and sales from their website every year will assert that “no, our audience still isn’t online.”
 But, as long as their business is growing, and we’re helping them do that, I’m happy.

 Senior Citizen Internet Usage

-According to PEW Reasearch, a nonpartisan fact tank that informs the public about the issues, attitudes and trends shaping America and the world:
+According to PEW Research, a nonpartisan fact tank that informs the public about the issues, attitudes, and trends shaping America and the world:

 Nearly 80% of Internet users 30 – 49 use social networking sites, and 65% of seniors 50+ use social media.